ICEICEICE991/elist-ecommence/README.md

 <b>Customer Onboarding and First Purchase Time Analysis (all years)</b>
 - Average of 51 days between account creation and first purchase.

-<b>Marketing channels (all years)</b>
+<b>Marketing channels (all years)<b>
 - Direct - highest number of orders.
 - Emails - second highest number of orders.

 <b>Technical Analysis:</b><br>
-For this analysis, I used SQL and BigQuery.
-In regards to SQL, I used aggregation functions, window functions, joins, filtering, CASE expressions, common table expressions (CTEs), and in a couple instances the QUALIFY clause to use row_number() to filter results.
+-For this analysis, I used SQL and BigQuery.
+In regards to SQL, I used aggregation functions, window functions, joins, filtering, CASE expressions, common table expressions (CTEs), and in a couple instances the QUALIFY -clause to use row_number() to filter results.

 <b>Lifetime Value (LTV) Analysis by Customer Segment:</b><br>

 Objective: Identify high-value customer segments to help marketing and customer success teams focus retention efforts.

-Insights:
+<b>Insights:<b>
-Identify segments with the highest LTV.
+-Identify segments with the highest LTV.
-Share with the Marketing Team to tailor retention and upsell strategies.
+-Share with the Marketing Team to tailor retention and upsell strategies.
-Share with the Customer Success Team to prioritize high-value segments for personalized support.
+-Share with the Customer Success Team to prioritize high-value segments for personalized support.

 <b>Customer Churn Analysis:</b><br>